Skip to main content

 • Deploys a VMPodScrape resource to scrape NCCL plugin metrics.

 For jobs launched with --container or --container-image, an enroot hook automatically mounts the plugin into the container and sets NCCL_PROFILER_PLUGIN in the job environment.
-No additional configuration is needed for container-based jobs.
+Container-based jobs don’t need additional configuration.
 For jobs running without a container, add the following environment variable to your batch job script:

 export NCCL_PROFILER_PLUGIN=/usr/lib/libnccl-profiler-gpusd.so